Roy Chapman: Playing career

 Chapman began his professional playing career with Aston Villa in February 1952, having initially joined the club from Kynocks Works as an amateur three months earlier.
 He made 19 appearances for the "Villans" in the First Division.
 He spent 1955 to 1957 in the Royal Air Force.
-Finding his first team opportunities limited at Villa Park, manager Eric Houghton allowed him to leave for Bill Anderson's Lincoln City in November 1957.
+Finding his first-team opportunities limited at Villa Park, manager Eric Houghton allowed him to leave for Bill Anderson's Lincoln City in November 1957.
 The "Imps" narrowly avoided relegation out of the Second Division in 1957–58, finishing one place and one point above relegated Notts County.
 He finished as the club's top scorer in 1958–59 with 15 goals, as Lincoln avoided relegation despite achieving a lower points tally than in the previous campaign.
-They rose up the table to 13th in 1959–60, but were relegated in last place in 1960–61, despite Chapman becoming top-scorer again with 16 goals.
+They rose the table to 13th in 1959–60, but were relegated in last place in 1960–61, despite Chapman becoming top-scorer again with 16 goals.
 He then departed Sincil Bank on a £7,000 move to Mansfield Town.

 The "Stags" finished 14th in the Fourth Division in 1961–62 under Raich Carter's stewardship, before Chapman and strike partner Ken Wagstaff fired the club to promotion in 1962–63.
-Mansfield took to life in the Third Division well under new boss Tommy Cummings, and posted a seventh-place finish in 1963–64, before missing out on promotion in 1964–65 due to their inferior goal average.
+Mansfield took to life in the Third Division well under new boss Tommy Cummings and posted a seventh-place finish in 1963–64 before missing out on promotion in 1964–65 due to their inferior goal average.

 Chapman left Field Mill and returned to Lincoln as player-manager in March 1965, who were by now seeking re-election to the Fourth Division.
-In August 1965 he came on as a substitute, replacing Bunny Larkin; this was the first substitution in the club's history.
+In August 1965, he came on as a substitute, replacing Bunny Larkin; this was the first substitution in the club's history.
 Lincoln finished 22nd in 1965–66, and once again had to apply for re-election.
-In October 1966 he reverted to solely a playing capacity as Ron Gray was appointed as manager.
-He scored 21 goals in 1966–67 to become the club's top-scorer, but despite his scoring efforts the "Imps" still finished bottom of the Football League.
+In October 1966, he reverted to solely a playing capacity as Ron Gray was appointed as manager.
+He scored 21 goals in 1966–67 to become the club's top-scorer, but despite his scoring efforts, the "Imps" still finished bottom of the Football League.

 In June 1967, he joined Port Vale in a playing capacity, on a wage of £35 a week.
 He was ever-present in the 1967–68 season, finishing as the club's top scorer with 25 goals in 49 games; he was also the division's joint top-scorer, along with Halifax Town's Les Massie.
 In the summer manager Stanley Matthews resigned, and Gordon Lee took charge at Vale Park.
 Despite suffering from sciatica, Chapman scored 12 goals in 34 games in the next season to once again become the top marksman.